cucapra/hb-examples/README.md

 - `inter-tile-communication`: Shows simple inter-tile communication.
 Each tile passes a single value by writing into the next tile's memory.
 Demonstrates basic synchronization with `bsg_wait_while` and `bsg_remote_store`.
 - `message-communication`: Shows inter-tile communication using a linear buffer per tile.
 Each tile receives a single argument to their buffer from the host.
 The first 3 tiles then forward messages to the final tile by writing into its memory.
 The final tile writes the return (the sum of all values) back to DRAM.
 Uses `send`/`receive` calls written on top of the `bsg_remote_load` and `bsg_remote_store` primitives.
 - `llvm-fibonacci`: Calculates the 10th fibonacci number from automatically-partitioned LLVM IR.
 The main device file, `fib.c`, calls a different function for each of the first two cores from the LLVM IR file, `fibonacci_loop_cores.ll`.
+- `llvm-matrix-multiply`: Multiplies two 3x3 matrices of doubles with automatically-partitioned LLVM IR.
+Writes and reads results to/from DRAM.

 There is also an old example, `v0.4.2-vvadd`, which only works on an earlier version.
 It demonstrates a much different style of host/device communication that does not use the higher-level, "CUDA-style" API.